whiteHeart313/ledger-task/README.md

 - **Currency Handling**
   - Internally store all amounts in **EGP**.
-  - If a different currency is provided, use a **mock conversion service** before saving.
+  - If a different currency is provided, you can use a **mock conversion service** before saving.

 - **Atomicity**
   - All transactions must be **atomic** (balance should always remain consistent even under concurrent requests).